Scout Group Ages

 - take part in National Events such as Keas Day, Founders Day and Mudslide Day

 Cubs - 7 to 9 years (School years 4-6)

 Cub Packs offer learning programmes where children are encouraged to experience, experiment, and explore...

 The Cub section is for children who are in Years 4-6 at primary school.
-They meet weekly at our Scout Hall Tuesday/Thursday and take part in all sorts of cool activities.
+They meet weekly at our Scout Hall on a Thursday and take part in all sorts of cool activities.